Social media advertising is one of the most influential and quickest ways to reach a new, targeted audience.

 Most likely, you are already posting on some of the social media channels I mentioned earlier, if not on all.

-If you just started your social media ads process and don't know what content to publish, track your organic content and let it inform your ads.
+If you just started your social media ads process and don't know what content to publish, track your organic content and let it inform you about what type of media advertising works best for you.

 The reality is that some organic content will click with your audience right away, and some other won't.
 Focus on the organic content that resonates best with your audience because these posts make the best candidates for social ads.